-16. These comparisons, however, are based on the assumption that forecasts of these rates are governed by the same learning process governing the expectations for inflation and economic activity at shorter horizons that matter for the determination of economic outcomes in the model.
-If, instead, the long-horizon interest rate expectations embedded in financial markets reflect additional knowledge, it could result in smaller deviations from the perfect-knowledge benchmark than those presented here.
+&lt;sup>14Note, however, that these comparisons are based on the assumption that forecasts of these rates are governed by the same learning process governing the expectations for inflation and economic activity at shorter-horizons that matter for the determination of economic outcomes in the model.
+If, instead, the longhorizon interest rate expectations embedded in financial markets reflect additional knowledge, that could result in smaller deviations from the perfect knowledge benchmark than those presented here.